teamelite48/phaser-template/tutorial/part-1.md

 The config object is how you configure your Phaser Game.
 There are lots of options that can be placed in this object and as you expand on your Phaser knowledge you'll encounter more of them.

-An instance of a Phaser.Game object is assigned to a local variable called `game` and the configuration object is passed to it.

 The `type` property can be either `Phaser.CANVAS`, `Phaser.WEBGL`, or `Phaser.AUTO`.
 This is the rendering context that you want to use for your game.
 The recommended value is `Phaser.AUTO` which automatically tries to use WebGL, but if the browser or device doesn't support it it'll fall back to Canvas.

-The canvas element that Phaser creates will be simply be appended to the document at the point the script was called, but you can also specify a parent container in the game config should you wish.
+The `parent` property tells Phaser to append the canvas element to the `<div id="game">` tag in `src/index.html`.

 The `width` and `height` properties set the size of the canvas element that Phaser will create.
 In this case 800 x 600 pixels.
 Your game world can be any size you like, but this is the resolution the game will display in.

 The `physics` property adds Arcade Physics to our game.

+An instance of a Phaser.Game object is created with the configuration and assigned to a local variable named `game`.

-After we configure the game, we add our main scene to the game and start it.
+The `Main` scene is then added to the game object and the game is started.
 This will bring Phaser to life.

 [Back](index.md) | [Next](part-2.md)
 ```